Codygits/TPF-Updates/README.md

 # Requirements
 ### The Phoenix Flavour requires Skyrim: Special Edition (SE)

-None of the free Creation Club content has been integrated yet.
+Currently Fishing & Rare Curios are the only free CC content that's integrated into the list.
 The downgrader is no longer necessary to use, just have a unmodified Skyrim SE install by verifying the integrity of the game files by following these [instructions](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB).
 Make sure that the game is set to English in Steam.
 Non-English versions of the game are not supported.

 ### Microsoft Visual C++ Redistributable for Visual Studio 2019